Why You Should Add Sweet Potatoes To Your Diet

 • Testes

-The gut ( tract) also acts as an endocrine gland since it works with endocrine cells, neurons, and immune cells, using gut peptides as signaling substances.
+The gut (gastrointestinal tract) also acts as an endocrine gland since it works with endocrine cells, neurons, and immune cells, using gut peptides as signaling substances.
 In fact, some of the hormones in the gut are also found in the brain, which supports the concept of the gut-brain axis.

 AND ENDOCRINE DISEASES